evkx/evkx.github.io/content/models/chevrolet/blazer_ev/Blazer_EV_RS_AWD/_index.md

 ## User interface and control

 The Chevrolet Blazer EV RS AWD has twin screens on a shared frame mounted with brackets on the dashboard.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
-The  screen behind the steering wheel on the left of the frame is 11.0 inches large.
-The touch screen at the right part of the shared frame is 17.7 inches large.
+The  screen behind the steering wheel on the left of the frame is 11.0 inches large .
+The touch screen at the right part of the shared frame is 17.7 inches large .
 The model is not available with head-up display.

 {{< sitefiguresized thumb="models/chevrolet/blazer_ev/blazer_ev_rs_awd/screens_1_st.jpg" title="Chevrolet Blazer EV RS AWD" width="3000" height="2001"  >}}

 This model is equipped with voice control as standard.
 The voice control lets you control some functionality through voice commands.

 ## Infotainment

 One type of sound system is available for the Chevrolet Blazer EV RS AWD.
 With the Lyric sound system, you get seven speakers with a max system output of  watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Chevrolet Blazer EV RS AWD supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 5 USB-C connections as standard.
 ## Lights